cpacia/go-onion-transport/README.md

 	// IPFS is now configured to use Tor.

 	// WARNING: Passing a hostname into an IPNS Resolve will likely route the the DNS name resolution
 	// in the clear and not through Tor.
-It may be possible to use the Tor client for name resolution
+It should be a small change to IPFS to use the madns.DefaultResover
-	// and create a DNSResolver option for the IPNS Namesys but we'd need to get this change into IPFS.
+	// but we need to get it merged and released first.
-	// For now, take care to avoid resolving hostnames.
 }
 ```